 Americas High School senior Yvonai Sharleze Armendariz showcased her acting and directing skills with her short film “Utero.”
 The film, which tells the story of a young mother who goes insane after losing her baby in a car accident, won first place in the competition.
 It also won best director and best actor.

 “I just want to give a big thank you to my AV team for making this movie come to life,” Armendariz said before the film’s screening at Montwood High School.
-“Our love line is ‘Go to sleep baby, mommy’s here.’
+“Our logline is ‘Go to sleep baby, mommy’s here.’
 I hope you guys enjoy.”

 The competition, which takes place annually around Halloween to celebrate the spooky holiday, was open to students in the SISD Career and Technical Education (CTE) program for audio and video production across the district’s six comprehensive high schools.